 The relevant editor will advise you when an article should be submitted.
 Deadlines will apply to the complete article with photographs, captions, bibliography etc. The Editor will circulate the submission to the Editorial Committee and clear suggested changes with the author

 Pictures speak louder than words!

 Good images can make all the difference.
 ‘Images’ can include drawings and diagrams.
 All photos/images must be credited to the photographer/artist and it is the author’s responsibility to obtain their written permission for the Journal records.
-Digital images should be a minimum of 300ppi, saved as tiffs or jpgs, at the final print size.
+Digital images should be a minimum resolution of 300 pixels per inch (ppi) interchangeable with the print term dots per inch (dpi) saved as tiffs or jpgs, at the maximum print size of 21cm x 29cm.
 This means that an image will need to be around 2MB if it is to occupy about a third of a page, so for photos please use the highest setting on your camera.
 Our designer will prepare images for print so there is no need to use photo-editing software.
 Photos may be adjusted for optimum reproduction quality.
 We regret that we can no longer accept prints or transparencies other than in exceptional circumstances.
 When submitting images, please provide a list of captions, and with each caption, the name of the photographer for that image [unless all are by the author / one person].
 We do not normally use numbers for diagrams or photos but please feel free to insert numbers in the text when you want to refer to an image [but please do not insert images into the text, as this causes editing problems].
-Please send images and text as separate documents.
-Because of the size of images they should be sent on a memory stick which will be returned to you.
-Uploading to a file-sharing website is another alternative which can be discussed with the editor.
-You may find it convenient to send lower resolution photographs by email, with an example of a full sized image, and wait until the article is accepted before sending the memory stick.
+Please send images and text as separate files.
+Because of the size of images they should be sent via a file sharing website such as We Transfer or Dropbox.
+If necessary other alternatives can be discussed with the editor.
+You may find it convenient to send lower resolution photographs by email, with an example of a full sized image, and wait until the article is accepted before sending the larger images.